datahub-project/datahub/docs/townhalls.md

 # DataHub Town Hall

 We hold regular virtual town hall meetings to meet with DataHub community.
-Currently it's bi-weekly but we're open to adjust the cadence based on the community's need.
+Currently it's held on the last Friday of every month.
 It's the perfect venue to meet the team behind DataHub and other users, as well as to ask higher-level questions, such as roadmap and product direction.
 From time to time we also use the opportunity to showcase upcoming features.